GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-5.md

     not use `servlet-api` as a dependency at all, for example, to get HTTP status code definitions.

-This can be extremely difficult to resolve.
+Problems caused by overlapping classes can be extremely difficult to resolve.
 If at all possible, eliminate all but one of the overlapping dependencies.
 Otherwise pay very close attention to which version of each overlapping class is chosen.
 Make sure the project does not depend on any behavior or API of the class that is not selected.